nodejs/node/doc/api/process.md

 * {number}

-This property refers to the value of underlying file descriptor (in POSIX) or handle (an abstract resource reference in Windows) of `process.stderr`.
+This property refers to the value of underlying file descriptor of `process.stderr`.
+The value is fixed at `2`.
 In `worker_thread`s, this field does not exist.

 ## `process.stdin`